-Watching the passionate dancers, I was not able to even blink, eager to get more and more, to see lots of African stories told.
-Actually all Rwandan dances tell a story and are designed for it – tribes war, hunting, sudden events, celebrations, weddings, escapes…You feel like in a fairytale world, waiting for the next colourful etude, which brings a new surprise and switches your senses on.
+Watching the passionate dancers, I was not able to even blink, eager to get more and more, to see all of African stories told.
+Actually each Rwandan dance tells a story.
+Different costume colours and specific steps reveal the legends about tribes war, hunting, lifetime events, celebrations, weddings, escapes…The spectator feels like in a fairytale world, waiting for the next colourful etude, which brings a new surprise and switches all senses on.

-It’s still a matter of prestige to become picked as a member of a dance group.
-The tradition says only the strongest physically individuals, who at the same time have moral values, could be selected for a traditional Rwandan dance group.
-Then they will be educated how to be more gracious and amazingly flexible, while learning steps coming from past centuries.
+It’s still a matter of prestige to be chosen for a member of a dance group.
+The tradition says only the strongest physically individuals, who also have high moral values, could be selected for a traditional Rwandan dance assembly.
+After the selection starts the real work.
+The dancers are additionally trained to become more gracious and amazingly flexible, while learning the centuries old steps.
 I have never seen something like that.
-I have been completely overwhelmed, seeing the exotic costumes, combined by difficult (for me) choreography, where the characters are confident in what they do, acting and dancing at the same time.
+I was completely speechless, witnessing the exotic costumes, combined with difficult choreography, where the characters are confident and determined, acting and dancing at the same time.

-I have heard legends about the power of the traditional dances, so I have been pretty curious to watch them.
-As a passionate explorer my idea was not to find some well designed attraction, prepared for the foreign tourists.
-Sorry to say it but sounded too fake to me.
-It’s completely different story to find a local really original performance.
-I have been told by a friend of mine, living in Kigali (Rwandan capital) such a unique performance very close to the native traditions could be found only if I attend a local wedding.
-Well… finally I have been lucky and got an invitation for one.
-After all the toasts and wishes to the newly married couple, the main and the largest part of the wedding party were actually the Rwandan dances.
-My patience has been paid off:)
+I heard the myths about the power of the traditional dance, so I was pretty curious to watch it.
+As a passionate explorer, my idea was to find not just an attraction, designed for foreign tourists.
+It’s a completely different story to watch a local original performance.
+I was told by a friend of mine, living in Kigali (Rwandan capital) such a unique performance, very close to the native traditions, could be still found only at a local wedding.
+Well… I got lucky and was invited to one.
+After all the toasts and wishes to the newly married couple, the main and the largest part of the wedding party was the Rwandan dance.
+My patience got paid off:)

-The wedding business is one of the fastest growing businesses in Rwanda, accumulating million of dollars profit.
-There are new built up huge halls all over the city, where every weekend at least 20 couples celebrate their weddings.
-Usually the guests are between 300 and 800 and all of them expect impatiently the dance chapter of the scenario.
+The wedding business is one of the fastest growing businesses in Rwanda, accumulating millions of dollars profit.
+There are new built up huge halls all over the city, where at least 20 couples celebrate their weddings every weekend.
+The guests are between 300 and 800.
+All of them expect impatiently the dance chapter of the scenario.

-It’s something usual in the middle of the dance fairy, the groom and the bride to be invited to the dance floor and to take part of the performance.
-Believe me, they do it very very well.
-Watching the guests, who attend the weddings, their kids and the happy couple, how they dance around the tables, I do believe everyone can dance in Rwanda and does it really professionally.
-It’s probably directly implemented in their veins or at least a mediocre dancer like me thinks so.
-They follow an unbelievable rhythm which is miles away from my European habits and seems like they can feel it by heart.
-I guess you can “hear” the hidden jealousy in my words? 🙂
+It’s something usual in the middle of the dance fairy, the groom and the bride to be invited to perform at the dance floor.
+Wow, they were really good.
+Watching the guests, their kids, the happy couple, all of them dancing around the tables, I do believe everyone in Rwanda can dance and does it really professionally.
+It must have been applied into their veins by birth.
+They follow an unbelievable rhythm, that is thousands of miles away from my European sense of tradition.